These phrases exactly capture the beautiful struggle of life in your 30s (including why your 30s are better than 20s).

-In a new interview with Vogue, Emma Watson talks about her decision to “self-partner” herself in her 30s.
+In an interview with Vogue, Emma Watson talks about her decision to “self-partner” herself in her 30s.

 “I was like, ‘Why does everyone make such a big fuss about turning 30?
 This is not a big deal […] Cut to 29, and I’m like, ‘Oh my God, I feel so stressed and anxious,'” says the Harry Potter star, who turned 30 this April.

 “And I realise it’s because there is suddenly this bloody influx of subliminal messaging around.
 If you have not built a home, if you do not have a husband, if you do not have a baby, and you are turning 30, and you’re not in some incredibly secure, stable place in your career, or you’re still figuring things out… There’s just this incredible amount of anxiety.

 “It took me a long time, but I’m very happy [being single],” she adds.
 “I call it being self-partnered.”